chatpire/chatgpt-web-share/.github/ISSUE_TEMPLATE/seek-help.md

 ---
-name: Bug report
+name: Seek help
-about: Create a report to help us improve
+about: Ask for help when you meet trouble
 title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---